CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Key identification: VeraId only supports key digests (equivalent to Key Digest Types 1-3 in DomainAuth) as a consequence of its support for RSA keys only, and does not support direct use of public keys (Key Digest Type 0) for key identification.
 - VeraId does not offer protection against IDN homograph attacks (see {{phishing-attacks}}).
 - VeraId only disallows at-signs (`@`), tabs, and new lines in user names.
 Otherwise, user names are case-sensitive and may contain spaces in VeraId.
+- VeraId unnecessarily requires X.509 certificates to have the Authority Key Identifier and Subject Key Identifier extensions.

 VeraId is led by the author of this document, who intends to deprecate the VeraId specification in favour of DomainAuth and update the reference implementations to fully comply with this specification.